ryodohemmi/mkgraticule_planet/README.md

 the geographic extent is restricted to the south polar region.
 The `-nde` option is used to remove the duplicate endpoint meridian.

+For this type of projection, the tool also writes a companion point layer (`*_points`), which can be used to display labels such as `90°S` at the projection center in QGIS.

 Command:

 ```sh